mariogh98/Phase-1-JS-project-build-3-workout-tracker/README.md

 ### Installation
 1. Fork and clone this project to your terminal to install the application.
-2.change directory into the desgiated folder using cd command.
+2. change directory into the desgiated folder using cd command.
 3. Start a json-server with the command json-server -watch db.json(If you don't have one you can follow this link to install a local server here https://www.npmjs.com/package/json-server).
 4.open the index.html file in your browser.